Pallavikandikanti846/http5125-CumulativeAssignment/README.md

 Controllers/CourseAPIController.cs
 An API Controller which allows us to access information about Courses.

-Each API controller has Views and Models folders which is used to print data on the UI.
+Each API controller has Views and Models folders which is used to print data on the UI, along with the CRUD operations.

 Program.cs
 Configuration of the application